Dr. Richard Weinblatt

 It happened on a building search call ten years ago.
 The lesson on the

-in real life then is a story I use even today with basic law enforcement
+real life then is a story I use even today with basic law enforcement academy

-academy students.
-Most people like a story and this one hits some key
+students.
+Most people like a story and this one hits some key building search

 READ MORE: